-Mr. Chun Kwok Alan Au has served as our director since January 2020.
+Mr. Chun Kwok Alan Au will serve as our director starting from the SEC's declaration of effectiveness of our registration statement on Form F-1 of which this prospectus is a part.
 Mr. Au is the founder of GT Healthcare Group, a private equity platform focusing on cross border healthcare investments, and has served as the managing partner of GT Healthcare Group since September 2015.
 Mr. Au has served as a director of Cellular BioMedicine Group (Nasdaq: CBMG), a clinical-stage biopharmaceutical firm engaged in the development of immunotherapies for cancer and stem cell therapies for degenerative diseases, since November 2014.
 Mr. Au also has served as a panel member for the Entrepreneur Support Scheme (ESS Program) of the Innovation and Technology Fund of the Hong Kong SAR Government since 2014.
-Mr. Au was an advisor to Simcere Pharmaceutical Group, a leading pharmaceutical company in China (previously listed on NYSE: SCR, privatized in December 2013, when Mr. Au served as chairman of the special committee on the board of directors).
-Mr. Au was also a member of the board of China Nepstar Chain Drugstore Ltd. (NYSE: NPD, privatized in September 2016) from March 2013 to August 2016.
-Mr. Au served as the head of the Asia Healthcare Investment Banking of Deutsche Bank Group, advising healthcare IPOs and M&A in the region from April 2011 to December 2012.
+Mr. Au is an advisor to Simcere Pharmaceutical Group, a leading pharmaceutical company in China (previously listed on NYSE: SCR, privatized in December 2013, when Mr. Au served as chairman of the special committee on the board of directors).
+Mr. Au is also a member of the board of China Nepstar Chain Drugstore Ltd. (NYSE: NPD, privatized in September 2016) from March 2013 to August 2016.
+Mr. Au served as the head of the Asia Healthcare Investment Banking of Deutsche Bank Group, advising healthcare iPOs and M&A in the region from April 2011 to December 2012.
 Prior to that, Mr. Au served as the executive director at JAFCO Asia Investment Group, responsible for healthcare investments in China from 2008 to 2010.
 Mr. Au worked at Morningside Group as a director in charge of healthcare investments in Asia from 2000 to 2005.
 Mr. Au received his bachelor's degree in psychology from Chinese University of Hong Kong in 1995 and his master's degree in management from Columbia Business School in New York in 2007.
 Mr. Au is a certified public accountant (CPA) in the U.S. and a chartered financial analyst (CFA).
-He is an associate member of the Hong Kong Institute of Financial Analysts and member of the American Institute of Certified Public Accountants.
+He is an associate member of the Hong Kong Institute of Financial Analysts and member of the American Institute of Certified P

-Mr. Conor Chia-hung Yang has served as our director since January 2020.
+Mr. Conor Chia-hung Yang will serve as our director starting from the SEC's declaration of effectiveness of our registration statement on Form F-1 of which this prospectus is a part.
 Mr. Yang is a co-founder of Black Fish Group Limited and has served as the president of Black Fish Group Limited since November 2017.
 Prior to that, Mr. Yang was the chief financial officer of Tuniu Corporation (Nasdaq: TOUR) from January 2013 to November 2017, the chief financial officer of E-Commerce China Dangdang Inc. from March 2010 to July 2012 and the chief financial officer of AirMedia Group Inc., currently known as AirNet Technology Inc., (Nasdaq: ANTE) from March 2007 to March 2010.
 Mr. Yang was the chief executive officer of Rock Mobile Corporation from 2004 to February 2007.
 From 1999 to 2004, Mr. Yang served as the chief financial officer of the Asia Pacific region for CellStar Asia Corporation.
 Mr. Yang was an executive director of Goldman Sachs (Asia) L.L.C. from 1997 to 1999.
 Prior to that, Mr. Yang was a vice president of Lehman Brothers Asia Limited from 1994 to 1996 and an associate at Morgan Stanley Asia Limited from 1992 to 1994.
-Mr. Yang currently serves as an independent director and chairman of the audit committee of each of China Online Education Group (NYSE: COE) and Ehang Holdings Limited (Nasdaq: EH).
+Mr. Yang currently serves as an independent director and chairman of the audit committee of China Online Education Group.
 Mr. Yang received a master's degree of business administration from University of California, Los Angeles in 1992.